-Many women observe vaginal dischargeMany women experience light blood loss before their period, during the luteal phase.
+Many women experience vaginal dischargeof blood before their periods, during the luteal phase.
 This period of the cycle is in fact the most favorable for light blood loss.
-The main reason for this is the drop in hormone levels.
-So this type of pre-menstrual bleeding can occur during a healthymenstrual cycle.
-For some people, it will be systematic, while for others, the bleeding will be occasional.
+The main reason?
+The drop in hormones.
+So this type of bleeding before the periods can occur during a healthymenstrual cycle.
+For some people, this will be systematic, while for others, bleeding will be occasional.

 Decrease in hormones during the luteal phase

 Bleeding during the luteal phase is most often linked to a drop in hormones.
 But what is the luteal phase?

 The luteal phase corresponds to the start of ovulation and ends with the arrival of periods (or the implantation of an embryo if fertilization has taken place through sexual intercourse).
 It is during this period that the body prepares for the potential implantation of an embryo, and it is at this time that the uterine lining thickens under the action of hormones.

 When ovulation occurs, the follicle released by one of the two ovaries is transformed into the corpus luteum, which secretes progesterone.
 During this period, estrogen falls and progesterone rises.